 29 Pages Posted: 15 Jun 2018 Last revised: 29 Dec 2020

 Problem Definition.
 Putting customer experience at the heart of service design has become a governing principle of today’s “experience economy.”
 Echoing this principle, our paper addresses a service designer’s problem of how to select and sequence activities in designing a service package.

-Academic/Practical Relevance: Empirical literature shows an ideal schedule often entails an interior peak; that is, the most engaging activity (aka peak activity) is scheduled neither at the beginning nor the end of the package.
-Theoretic literature, on the other hand, points to a U-shaped schedule such that the peak activity should be scheduled either at the beginning or the end.
-Our paper bridges the gap in the literature by showing heterogeneity in memory decay, a well-documented psychological phenomenon, provides theoretic support for empirical findings of interior peaks.
-It also generates practical implications for choosing and sequencing activities in designing service packages.
+Academic/Practical Relevance.
+Empirical literature shows an ideal sequence often entails an interior peak; that is, the peak (i.e., highest-utility) activity is placed neither at the beginning nor the end of the package.
+Theoretic literature, by contrast, advocates placing the peak activity either at the beginning or the end.
+Our paper bridges this gap by developing a theory accounting for interior peaks.
+It also provides managerial implications for activity sequencing and selection.

-Keywords: service design, memory decay, acclimation, service operations, dynamic programming
+Keywords: service design, memory decay, acclimation, service operations, interior peaks

 JEL Classification: C61, D24, L21, M11, Z31

 Suggested Citation: Suggested Citation